vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Scroll to the bottom of the **sensor-th-0067** blade.

-1. Under **Modules**, notice the list of the modules currently configured for the device.
+1. Scroll down to find the **Modules** section and notice the list of the modules currently configured for the device.

     Currently, the IoT Edge device is configured with only the Edge Agent ($edgeAgent) and Edge Hub ($edgeHub) modules that are part of the IoT Edge Runtime.